SinanFischer/SinanFischer/README.md

 # 🌄 About Me

-Hey, I'm Sinan – a Developer from Germany.

 Programming is how I want to make a difference in the world over the long run.

 In the end, we developers quietly keep a lot of the modern world running... as "[Uncle Bob](https://www.youtube.com/watch?v=ecIWPzGEbFc&t=1h10m39s)" so aptly put it. ;-)